davidolrik/sublime-rsync-ssh/README.md

                     {
                         // You can disable any destination by setting this value to 0 "enabled": 1,
-                        // Stuff we don't want rsync to copy, but just for this destination "excludes":
+                        // Stuff we do not want rsync to copy, but just for this destination "excludes":
                         [
                         ],